Alejogb1/job-board/blog-data/can-a-corda-applications-initiator-and-responder-flows-be-executed-on-separate-nodes.md

 id: "can-a-corda-applications-initiator-and-responder-flows-be-executed-on-separate-nodes"
 ---

-, let's unpack this interesting question about Corda flows and their execution across nodes.
+interesting question about Corda flows and their execution across nodes.
 From my past experiences building distributed ledger applications, I’ve seen firsthand how crucial understanding flow execution patterns is.
 It's not a straightforward "yes" or "no" – it's more nuanced.
 To be clear, a Corda application, or 'CorDapp,' absolutely can have its initiator and responder flows executed on separate nodes, and in fact, that’s often the intended and more common deployment configuration.
 The whole point of Corda is distributed consensus across a network.

 However, let's dive into the mechanisms that enable this, and the constraints we face, rather than just treating it as an assumed capability.
 The core idea is that initiator flows, typically started by a client interacting with one node, set the business logic in motion.
 Then, via messaging on the Corda network, responder flows are triggered on one or more peer nodes.